-Beyond decorating your own humble abode, there’s a world at your doorstep in need of care.
+Beyond decorating your own humble abode, there’s the world at your doorstep in need of care.
 Digging up weeds is a constant chore, whereas landscaping your town with flowers and trees is a satisfying pastime.
-Nurturing your town has always been the ultimate goal of the Animal Crossing franchise, though valuable additions introduced in New Leaf keep this formula from becoming stale.
+Nurturing your town has always been the ultimate goal of the Animal Crossing franchise, though valuable additions introduced in Animal Crossing: New Leaf keep this formula from becoming stale.

 Then there’s the matter of town planning.
 Permits allow you to construct buildings, bridges, and furnishings as you see fit – assuming your approval rating will allow it.
 Mayors will need to help out their people, recycling, and changing the town’s flag and tune to keep your residents interested.